 Flintglas[®] Type 4 or Type 6 ply sheets shall not be installed as a first layer over plywood or OSB decks.
 Internal roof drains shall be adequately sumped into the decking to collect water at the drains.
 Scuppers shall be installed to allow for flow of water through the water collection device without damming or reduced water flow.
-OSB or plywood may be used as perimeter wall sheathing; however, the panels must be covered with a nailed, base sheet prior to the application of any flashing membranes.
+OSB or plywood may be used as perimeter wall sheathing in accordance with local building code and the most recent CertainTeed published application instructions.